viamrobotics/docs/docs/use-cases/one-to-many.md

 ## Add a fragment to multiple machines

-Now that you have a fragment, you can add it to as many machines as you'd like:
+With your fragment created, you can add it to as many machines as you'd like:

 {{< table >}}
 {{% tablestep %}}